alexweissman/bootsole/README.md

-        'default' => :default value for field if empty:, 'validator' => :validation array (UserFrosting only, will soon be replaced with the Bootstrapvalidator plugin):, 'preprocess' => :PHP function to preprocess field values:, 'choices' => :array of options.  'toggle' and 'select' types only.:
+        'default' => :default value for field if empty:, 'validator' => :validation array (UserFrosting only, will soon be replaced with the Bootstrapvalidator plugin):, 'preprocess' => :PHP function to preprocess field values:, 'choices' => :array of options.  'toggle', 'select', and 'radioGroup' types only.:
         'on' => :label for switches when they are turned on.  'switch' type only.:
         'off' => :label for switches when they are turned off.  'switch' type only.:
         ],